Grow Your Faith

 If we are to be saved from death we must believe and do what God says.
 And the only way we can believe Him is if He gives us the faith which is ‘not of yourselves’ (Ephesians 2:8).
 He must give us the faith, or ability to believe through the power of His Spirit.

-Through the power of His Spirit He give us the faith, or ability to believe the words He gave Christ for us to hear, “For I (Christ) have given unto them the words which thou gavest me; and they have received them, and have known surely that I came out from thee, and they have believed that thou didst send me.
+Through the power of His Spirit He gives us the faith, or ability to believe the words He given to Christ for us to hear, “For I (Christ) have given unto them the words which thou gavest me; and they have received them, and have known surely that I came out from thee, and they have believed that thou didst send me.
 I pray for them: I pray not for the world, but for them which thou hast given me; for they are thine.
 And all mine are thine, and thine are mine; and I am glorified in them.”
 (John 17:8-10).

 To ensure we in this age received those same words intact He had them recorded by eyewitnesses for us to read.
 Christ personally trained those witnesses to teach the same words that His Father had given Him, “And he said unto them, Go ye into all the world, and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.”
 (Mark 16:15-16).